robertsbd/bus-led/README.md

 # bus-led

 This is a project that will indidate the current time until a bus will arrive with led lights.

+Working on changing the data structures at the moment to learn more about data structures in clojure.

 ## Installation

 Download from http://example.com/FIXME.